Fortifications of Alderney: Construction

-It was the French Coup d'état in 1851 followed by the crowning of Prince Napoleon as Emperor Napoleon III in 1852 that prompted the start of the defensive works.
+The French coup d'état in 1851, followed by the crowning of Prince Napoleon as Emperor Napoleon III in 1852, prompted the start of the defensive works.
 Captain William F.D.
-Jervois, Corps of Royal Engineers was appointed and not only supervised the works but insisted on agreeing every detail, between 1852 and January 1855, assisted by 11th Company of Sappers and Miners.
+Jervois, Corps of Royal Engineers, was appointed.
+He not only supervised the works but insisted on agreeing every detail, between 1852 and January 1855, assisted by the 11th Company of Sappers and Miners.
 He would return to Alderney on occasions.

-There were three Royal visits by Queen Victoria and Prince Albert to Alderney, on 8/9 August 1854, when the Royal couple rode on an Alderney Railway car under a striped silk canopy, pulled by two black horses to the quarry before returning.
+There were three royal visits to Alderney by Queen Victoria and Prince Albert to Alderney.
+The first was on 8/9 August 1854, when the royal couple rode on an Alderney Railway car under a striped silk canopy, pulled by two black horses to the quarry before returning.
 Captain Jervois was promoted to a brevet Major after the visit.
-The second visit was on 19 August 1857 and lastly in 1859 to inspect the works.
+The second visit was on 19 August 1857, and the third in 1859 to inspect the works.

 Fort Clonque

 Completed in 1855 on an islet, Fort Clonque, the most westerly in Alderney, connected by a causeway, mounting ten guns with a crew of 59 and bomb proof buildings.
 Originally the barracks were on the shore, making it impossible to get to the fort to man the guns at high tide.
-Decommissioned in 1929 was sold by the Crown for £27.
+Decommissioned in 1929, and sold by the Crown for £27.

 Fort Tourgis

-Fort Tourgis also completed in 1855, the second largest fort on the Island, mounting 33 guns in five batteries requiring 346 men.
+Fort Tourgis, also completed in 1855, the second largest fort on the Island, mounting 33 guns in five batteries requiring 346 men.
 Sufficient accommodation was available in the fort.
 Built on a headland covering the bays of Clonque and Plattes Saline with many loopholed walls.
-Along the second beach, two batteries were built, Platte Saline and Doyle with three and four guns.
-Used by the Alderney militia until it was disbanded in 1882 and the militia artillery until 1929.
+Along the second beach, two batteries were built: Platte Saline and Doyle with three and four guns.
+Used by the Alderney militia until it was disbanded in 1882 and by the militia artillery until 1929.

 Fort Grosnez

-Authorised in 1850, the construction at the base of the breakwater took place from 1851 to 1853.
+At the base of the breakwater.
+Authorised in 1850, and constructed from 1851 to 1853.
 Containing 28 guns in seven batteries.
-In the bay, Braye Battery was built for 9 guns. manned by the Royal Garrison Artillery.
+In the bay, Braye Battery was built for 9 guns.
+Manned by the Royal Garrison Artillery.

 Fort Albert

-Originally Fort Touraille and planned as a battery, it was renamed after the death of Prince Albert in 1861, the fort was built on Braye bay eastern headland between 1856 and 1859 comprising 43 guns with barracks for 424.
-Roselle battery also on the headland with seven guns was completed in 1854.
+Originally Fort Touraille and planned as a battery, it was renamed after the death of Prince Albert in 1861.
+The fort was built on Braye bay eastern headland between 1856 and 1859; it had 43 guns with barracks for 424.
+Roselle Battery, also on the headland with seven guns, was completed in 1854.
 Around 1900 the fort was modified, reducing the number of guns and fitting two 6 inch BL guns, which changed the appearance of the fort.
 The fort was the island military headquarters housing a regular army garrison until 1929.

-Fort Château à L’Etoc
+Fort Château L'Etoc

 Built on a narrow headland projecting into the sea, completed in 1855, designed for 23 guns with accommodation for 128.
 Designed to be the protection for the eastern arm of the breakwater that was never built.
-Built on a stone age burial site, a Guernsey archaeologist was distraught at the way the construction labourers threw the bones and artefacts over the cliff into the sea.
+Built on a stone age burial site; a Guernsey archaeologist was distraught at the way the construction labourers threw the bones and artefacts over the cliff into the sea.